Dignity for Disabled (2004 – 2009)

 Dignity Party (2016 – )

 With an elected member of parliament, the work of Dignity for Disability grew to a breadth beyond the disability portfolio alone, so the name was shortened to highlight this.
-In 2010, Hon Kelly Vincent MLC was elected for an 8 year term, which will expire on Saturday 17th March, 2018.
+In 2010, Hon Kelly Vincent MLC was elected for an 8 year term, which expired on 17 March 2018.
 The name Dignity Party was made official in the Government Gazette on 8th December, 2016.
 The colour purple, along with the conviction that a better way is necessary and possible, are abiding themes in all that this group of passionate, committed citizens set out to achieve.
 People in other states of Australia and around the world have enquired about the possibility of creating similar organisations to reflect this grass-roots uprising of people with disabilities and their family carers and supporters.
 Dignity Party remains a South Australian body, dedicated to electing representatives to the parliament to further the work of creating awareness and enshrining greater equity into law.